Mary Briscoe Baldwin: Early life and education

 Painting of Mrs. Cornelius Baldwin (Mary Briscoe), grandmother of Mary Briscoe Baldwin.

-Mary Briscoe Baldwin was born at Belle Grove, Frederick County, Virginia, May 20, 1811, in a mansion in the Shenandoah Valley.
+Mary Briscoe Baldwin was born on May 20, 1811 at Belle Grove, Frederick County, Virginia, in a mansion in the Shenandoah Valley.
 It was the home of her grandfather.
 Her father was Dr. Cornelius Baldwin (d.
 1828), of Winchester, Virginia.
 Her mother was Nelly Conway Hite (d.
 1830), (daughter of Maj.
 Isaac Hite, of Belle Grove).
 Nelly was a niece of James Madison, fourth President of the United States.
 Mary was the second daughter in a family of twelve —including Eleanor Conway Baldwin, Isaac Hite Baldwin, Ann Maury Baldwin, James Madison Baldwin, and Robert Stuart Baldwin.
 The family home was at Cedar Grove, which was near Belle Grove.

 All of the children in the family received their education from private tutors.
 On almost every subject which she studied, she formed her own opinions.

 Bishop William Meade, of the Protestant Episcopal Church, was a relative who greatly influenced and helped her in her religious life.
 Her Christian character was put to a great test by the death of her parents, the breaking up of the family home, and the separation of the children.